LesFerch/SetFolderType/README.md

 ![image](https://github.com/LesFerch/SetFolderType/assets/79026235/e5087ec9-1d2b-448a-b27a-f68cc6143828)  ![image](https://github.com/LesFerch/SetFolderType/assets/79026235/214496f2-05a8-4287-9c1a-63617758b3a8)  ![image](https://github.com/LesFerch/SetFolderType/assets/79026235/024cb983-49b6-4c0e-a6a8-28e5eab51d8f)

-### Remove Desktop.ini Files
+### Remove FolderType Entry or Entirely Remove Desktop.ini Files

-If you select **(None)** from the context menu, SetFolderType will remove all desktop.ini files from the entire selected folder tree.
-This will work on all drive types and files systems.
+If you select **(None)** from the context menu, SetFolderType will remove the **FolderType** entry from all desktop.ini files in the selected folder tree.
+If there are no other entries in the file, such as an icon setting, the desktop.ini file will be deleted.
+Hold down the **Shift** key to force deletion of desktop.ini files regardless of content.

+**Note**: This will work on all drive types and files systems.
 The check for Local Disk and NTFS is skipped for this action.

+**Note**: The **Ctrl** key can also be used to limit the action to the root of the current folder.

 ## It's Multilingual!